What is itertools?

 {'bird': [('bird', 'duck'), ('bird', 'penguin'), ('bird', 'peacock')]}

 Above illustration is an example of grouping the same animals together.
-However we keep repeating the same key for each dog
+However we keep repeating the same key for each dog, cat and bird.

 Let improve this by not looping the values only instead key.